fab1o/splash-screen/readme.md

 # Configuration

 * changes color every few seconds
-* changes random gif in the background every few minutes
+* changes random gif from Giphy in the background every few minutes

+# Support

+Chrome only.